dmohl/expectThat/readme.md

     expectThat -> (-> throw "test exception").should throwException

-A function throws an exception with a specific exception message
+A function throws an exception with a specific exception message (Note: The exception message must match exactly.)

     expectThat -> (-> throw "test exception").should throwException "test exception"